MEFA Pathway's College Cost Calculator Helps Students Make the College Decision

 - Go to mefapathway.org, click on I am a Student, and either log in or click Register Here to sign up as a new user

-- Under the Pay for College tab, go to Estimating Tools and then click GET STARTED within the College Cost Calculator box
+- Under the Pay for College tab, go to College Cost Calculator

-Once a school is selected, tuition and fees and room and board are automatically pulled in from the portal's database.
+Once a school is selected, tuition and fees and food and housing are automatically pulled in from the portal's database.
 Costs used are those that have been most recently reported by the school.
 If you have updated costs, you can enter those.
 The student can add in an approximate cost for books and supplies and cushion that with any anticipated extra expenses.

 Next, the student types in state, institutional, and private scholarships received, along with any grants offered.
 Then, the student inputs the federal subsidized and unsubsidized loans offered, as well as the work-study.
 It's important to note that though work-study is counted within the financial aid total, which will lower the school's cost, the money is received only as the student earns it throughout the year from working in a part-time job.
 Most schools post work-study opportunities on their websites so that students can solidify a job position before the semester starts.